CARG

 rarun [at] princeton [dot] edu

-I am a second-year PhD student in the Department of Electrical Engineering.
+I am a fourth-year PhD student in the Department of Electrical Engineering.
 My research interests include computer architectures, compilers with a focus on automatically extracting parallelism from general-purpose sequential programs.
 I have a Bachelor of Technology degree from the Indian Institute of Technology (IIT) Roorkee.
 I like to annoy people by acting all serious as the tone of this paragraph indicates.

 carole